 Text-to-911: What is it?

-If you were stuck in a dangerous situation where your assailant was preventing you from calling 911, how would you be able to get the help you need without their knowledge?
-To eliminate situations such as these, an emergency text service has become available in all 92 counties of Indiana.
-This service, Text-to-911, provides a way for users to contact emergency services without raising suspicion or drawing attention.
+Text to 911 Written by: Julia Sifferlen, Summer Intern If you were stuck in a dangerous situation where your assailant was preventing you from calling 911, how would you be able to get the help you need without their knowledge?
+To eliminate situations such as these, an emergency text service has become available in all…

 Benefits to Victims from Hiring an Attorney